StanScott94/java-course/README.md

 to your exercise and run it to test your code. e.g. ( exercise = Numbers ) ( test = NumbersTest )

+JUnit needs to be added to your buildpath to run the tests richt click project - build path - add library - JUnit - JUnit4

 ## Reuirements
 * GIT
 * JDK 1.8 or higher